SkyrilHD/Dell-Exx50-Hackintosh/README.md

 - brightness control now works via F11/F12
 - Apple's audio driver as main
 - sleep works
-- Bluetooth works, but cannot be activated after deactivating it
+- Bluetooth works and can be disabled

 ## Graphical glitches in macOS